RG-7/m-backend/README.md

 }
 ```

-- Delete Lectures for a subgroup of similar range i.e. (1Q1A-1Q1E) (POST)
+- Delete Lectures for a subgroup of similar range i.e.  or Single also i.e. (2INSQW) (1Q1A-1Q1E) (POST)
   `http://localhost:8081/tt/linrangedel`

 ```